martinjrobins/SuiteSparse/README.md

                 author for all modules: Tim Davis
                 CHOLMOD/Modify module authors: Tim Davis and William W. Hager

+    CMakeLists.txt    optional, to compile all of SuiteSparse.
+See below.

     COLAMD      column approximate minimum degree ordering.
 This is the built-in COLAMD function in MATLAB.
                 authors (of the code): Tim Davis and Stefan Larimore